-Today I am introducing the first tutorial devoted to work with WidthScribe.
-This new plugin has a number of unique features that vector editors ever never previously offered.
-Now we are able to change the width of a selection of paths, applying the Width Gradient Tool to them or affect one or more paths locally using the Width Brush Tool.
+Today we will create a mountain in the vintage engraving style with WidthScribe.
+We are able to change the path width, applying the Width Gradient, Width Brush and Width Stamp tools.
 WidthScribe has a number of useful features for work with variable width strokes, and we will learn about some of them in this tutorial.

 Begin our tutorial by creating a silhouette of the mountain.
-Create its shape out of straight-line segments using the InkScribe Tool (DrawScribe plugin) or Pen Tool (P).
+Create its shape out of straight-line segments using the InkScribe Tool or Pen Tool (P).

 Now give the silhouette a more realistic look.
-To do this, edit the path with the help of the Dynamic Sketch Tool (DrawScribe plugin) while having the editing paths mode on.
+To do this, edit the path with the help of the Dynamic Sketch Tool while having the editing paths mode on.